scottmcallister/scottmcallister.github.io/_posts/2016-10-25-thoughts-on-redux.markdown

 image: '/assets/img/'
 description: 'Some food for thought on the popular React library'
 tags:
-- React
+- react
-- Redux
+- redux
-- Javascript
+- javascript
 categories:
 - Web Development
 ---